pratyushjain99/Project4-pratyusj/README.md

 The dashboard should display two types of data:
 1. Operations analytics – display at least 3 interesting operations analytics from your web service.
 You should choose analytics that are relevant to your specific web service.
 Examples for InterestingPicture might be top 10 picture search terms, average Flickr search latency, or the top 5 Android phone models making requests.
 2. Logs – display the data logs being stored for each mobile phone user interaction with your web service.
-The display of each log entry can be simply formatted and should be easily readable. **(They should not be displayed as JSON nor XML.)**
+The display of each log entry can be simply formatted and should be easily readable. **(Three points will be lost if they are displayed as JSON nor XML.)**

 You will likely find HTML tables useful for formatting tabular information on a web page.
 And there are plenty of examples of embedding data in tables with JSP on the web.
 No frameworks are necessary for this, just < 20 lines of JSP (i.e. mixed HTML and Java).
 You may use a client-side framework if you like (e.g. Twitter Bootstrap).